Find Affordable College Courses

 19 Yearly Graduations

 Stony Brook University is the 9th most popular school in the nation for students seeking a doctor's degree in multi / interdisciplinary studies.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 19 doctor's degrees were handed out to multi / interdisciplinary studies majors at SUNY Stony Brook.
-About 74% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 19 people received their doctor's degree in multi / interdisciplinary studies from SUNY Stony Brook.
+About 50% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+Data shows that SUNY Stony Brook graduates that hold this degree go on to make a median salary of $81,475.

 #10